Building with shadcn/ui is one thing. Knowing what's possible with it is another.

 - Best for: Internal tools, admin panels, analytics dashboards

-The project is valuable as a learning resource because it shows shadcn/ui handling state management, drag-and-drop logic, and interactive form composition, not just static layouts.
+It's valuable as a learning resource because it shows shadcn/ui handling state, drag-and-drop logic, and interactive composition, not just static layouts.
 For deeper component-level references, shadcn accordion, shadcn tabs, and shadcn select cover the form-adjacent components in detail.

 - Best for: Learning advanced shadcn/ui composition and interactive UI patterns